 Human rights of older people

-Dr Sarah Russell, Aged Care Reform Now co-founder, explained the need for reform: “Many witnesses told heartbreaking stories of neglect, negligence and abuse during the Royal Commission’s hearings.
+Aged Care Reform Now advocate explained the need for reform: “Many witnesses told heartbreaking stories of neglect, negligence and abuse during the Royal Commission’s hearings.
 Sadly, none of these stories were surprising.
 Similar stories have been told in submissions to numerous inquiries over the past 20 years.”

 “Since the Aged Care Act 1997 came into effect, the balance of power has been with providers – not older people and families who use aged services.
 This must change.
 We urgently need a new Aged Care Act that is focused on human rights of older people.”